seantek/mail-regexen/draft-seantek-mail-regexen.md

 {{!RFC0822}} introduced the "addr-spec" ABNF production, which is that series' term for an email address.
 While a {{!RFC0822}} route-addr production can include a source route (aka forward-path with multiple hosts), addr-spec is noted to be global address, with the right side being a "domain" production.
 This definition presaged the first DNS standards {{?RFC0882}} and {{?RFC0883}}, although it was clearly designed with DNS in mind.
 The {{!RFC0822}} ABNF permits a domain to include multiple domain-literal productions (i.e., bracketed) separated by "."; however, the accompanying text basically obviates such productions.
 As {{!RFC0822}} presaged the widespread implementation of DNS, various systems would spread routing information between the local-part and domain productions (see Section 6.2.5). {{!RFC0822}} discusses local-part syntax extensively, including examples of comment productions that are supposed to be ignored semantically (see Section A.1).

 Section 3.4.7 of {{!RFC0822}} describes the constituent components of an address as requiring "preservation of case information", which is slightly different than saying "case-sensitive" outright (although the latter is strongly implied).
-The main historical point to glean is that intermediate mail systems were supposed to transit the local-part AS-IS without modification, so that the destination system -- and only the destination system -- would parse it.
+The main historical point to glean is that intermediate mail systems were supposed to transit the local-part AS-IS without modification, so that the destination system&mdash;and only the destination system&mdash;would parse it.

 {{!RFC0822}} assigns specific semantics to Message-ID but is light on syntax: the msg-id production is just addr-spec enclosed in mandatory "\<" and "\>".